GeekGuin/Geekguin-Standards/PHP/php.md

 # PHP

-PHP standards will go here.
+Our php workflow will be MVC oriented,